mikitex70/redmine_drawio/README.md

   The diagram attachments are versioned by suffixing the name with a counter.
 This is necessary because is not possible to update an existing attachment.
 Moreover, is not possible to delete attachments throught rest API (seems to be possible from Redmine 3.3.0, but I need to experiment), so the old versions of an attachment must be explicitly (manually) deleted from the Redmine web interface.

+- the following macro options are available (default values are shown):
+  - ``size=number`` : force image width, in pixels (default, show in original size)

 In the toolbar editor there is a button with icon ![drawio_attach icon](assets/images/jstb_drawio_attach.png) that can be used to insert a macro for a new diagram to be saved as attachment (for lazy people).

 ### `drawio_dmsf` macro